Prathamesh9199/Projects/Solaris/readme.md

 # Project Solaris
 ## Aim
 Our project aims to develop a Local Agentic AI Assistant that can understand and process human language while also having the capability of accessing laptop hardware and all installed software.
-This tool will be designed using Python Langchain for natural language processing, Ollama for local large language models, and more to come in future updates!
+This tool will be designed using LLM for natural language processing, Python LangGraph for Agent, Ollama for local large language models, and more to come in future updates!

 ## Capabilities
 - **Speak & Understand Human Language**: The AI can understand human language effectively, making it an excellent assistant to aid with tasks ranging from simple queries to complex programming.